 Alternate email address

-- It may not be a normal dictionary word (forward or backward).
+- Be a normal dictionary word (forward or backward)

-- It may not be based on your username, surname or your old password.
+- Be based on your username, surname or your old password

 Tips on creating a 'strong' password